chapel-lang/chapel/doc/rst/language/evolution.rst

       .. code-block:: console

-          $ chpl assocDomWarn.chpl
+          $ chpl foo.chpl
-          assocDomWarn.chpl:1: warning: The default parSafe mode for associative domains and arrays (like 'd1') is changing from 'true' to 'false'.
-To suppress this warning, use an explicit parSafe argument (ex: domain(int, parSafe=false)), or compile with '-snoParSafeWarning'.
-To use the old default of parSafe=true, compile with '-sparSafeOnByDefault'.
+          foo.chpl:1: warning: The default parSafe mode for associative domains and arrays (like 'd1') is changing from 'true' to 'false'. foo.chpl:1: note: To suppress this warning you can make your domain const, use an explicit parSafe argument (ex: domain(int, parSafe=false)), or compile with '-snoParSafeWarning'. foo.chpl:1: note: To use the old default of parSafe=true, compile with '-sassocParSafeDefault=true'.

     * Since ``const`` domains are never modified, they are exempt from these warnings as changing their default to ``parSafe=false`` does not have the